fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/README.md

   </table>
 </details>

+At this point, you can launch your VM.
+Don't forget to disable your screen plugged on the HDMI port.
+In Manjaro -> Control Center -> Display Manager -> shutdown the screen attached to the HDMI port
+Or your computer will freeze.
+When shutting down the VM, you will be able to plug the screen again

 ### **Windows drivers**

 To get the *network*, *sound*, *mouse* and *keyboard* working properly you need to install the drivers.